 ‘Eileen’s Law’ Would Make It Easier for Prosecutors to Pursue Charges of Reckless Driving

-Legislation Assembly Democrats John Wisniewski, Angela McKnight, Nicholas Chiaravalloti and Daniel Benson sponsored to make it easier for prosecutors to ensure justice is served in cases of reckless driving received final legislative approval from the Assembly on Monday and now heads to the governor’s desk.
+Legislation Assembly Democrats John Wisniewski, Angela McKnight, Nicholas Chiaravalloti and Daniel Benson sponsored to make it easier for prosecutors to ensure justice is served in cases of reckless driving recently was advanced by an Assembly committee.

 “Drivers have a responsibility to focus on the road and stay in their lane while behind the wheel,” said Wisniewski (D-Middlesex).
 “If a motorist isn’t paying attention and ultimately causes someone’s death, the prosecutor ought to be able to ensure that the motorist faces serious consequences.”

 The bill (A-4062), to be known as “Eileen’s Law,” would categorize a driver’s failure to stay in his or her lane as “reckless driving” under the state’s vehicular homicide statute.
 Under the law, criminal homicide is considered vehicular homicide when it is caused by reckless driving.
 While current law explicitly says that certain indicators – for example, falling asleep at the wheel, driving while intoxicated or using a cell phone while driving – may suggest that a person was driving recklessly, it does not specifically denote that a failure to stay in his or her lane is enough to support the claim that a driver operated a vehicle recklessly.